 As I mentioned earlier, they are generally found in tropical or subtropical regions and are currently the most commonly cultivated trees in the world.
 The oil produced by extracting the nutrients from the fruit of this tree (as explained under the first heading) is known as sweet orange oil.

 The benefits of sweet orange oil go on and on.
 It can help reduce inflammation, combat acne, and improve digestion.
 It can reduce gas, minimize muscle spasms, and boost your mood.
 You can also use it in your household cleaning as both a disinfectant and an air freshener.

 The methods for using sweet orange oil go on as well.
 Depending on how you hope to benefit from the oil, you can use it in a diffuser, as a spray, and even as a massage oil.
 You can ingest it, too.
 But if you choose to do so, ingest it in small amounts.
 Large amounts can cause nausea, vomiting, and problems with your appetite.
 As with anything else, if you start to notice negative side effects of sweet orange oil, stop using it and head to a doctor to check how to proceed.

 — Girlishh (@girlishhmag) January 31, 2017

-How to Make DIY Orange Essential Oil
+How To Make DIY Orange Essential Oil

-Sweet orange oil has a delicious and lasting scent that will lift your spirits and help to calm you whenever you’re feeling nervous or anxious and is a really effective immune booster – so always a necessity around winter time to keep your body strong and healthy.
-Why waste time and money on expensive supplements or toxic treatments when nature has everything you need right at your local green grocer or supermarket, at less than a third of the cost!
+Sweet orange oil has a delicious and lasting scent that will lift your spirits and help keep you calm whenever you’re feeling nervous or anxious.
+And it is a really effective immune booster.
+So it’s always a necessity to have some nearby during the wintertime to keep your body strong and healthy.
+Why waste time and money on expensive supplements or toxic treatments when nature has everything you need right at your local greengrocer or supermarket?
+And at less than a third of the cost!